-If a trust holds underlying securities directly or indirectly backed by mortgage loans with loan-to-value ratios greater than 125%, the related Mega certificates are not an eligible investment for a real estate mortgage investment conduit ("REMIC").
+If a trust holds underlying securities directly or indirectly backed by mortgage loans with loan-to-value ratios greater than 125%, the related Mega certificates are not eligible assets for a real estate mortgage investment conduit ("REMIC").

-A mortgage loan with a loan-to-value ratio in excess of 125% is not a "qualified mortgage" within the meaning of section 860G(a)(3) of the Internal Revenue Code of 1986 (the "Code").
-As a result, if a trust is indirectly backed by a mortgage loan with a loan-to-value ratio greater than 125%, the related Mega certificates evidencing a beneficial ownership interest in the trust will not be a suitable investment for a REMIC.
+A mortgage loan with a loan-to-value ratio in excess of 125% is not a "qualified mortgage" within the meaning of section 860G(a)(3) of the Code.
+As a result, if a trust is indirectly backed by a mortgage loan with a loan-to-value ratio greater than 125%, the related Mega certificates evidencing a beneficial ownership interest in the trust will not be an eligible investment for a REMIC.